flutter/website/src/content/platform-integration/android/install-android/install-android-from-windows.md

 ---
-title: Add Android compiling for Flutter from Windows start
+title: Add Android as a target platform for Flutter from Windows start
 description: Configure your Windows system to develop Flutter mobile apps for Android.
 short-title: Starting from Windows desktop
 ---